whatmakeart/whatmakeart.github.io/content/video/shot-types.md

 </div>

-## How Does This Work for Something Simple Like a Ball?
+## How Does This Work for Something Simple Like a Ball or other Object?

 Using a simple shape like a ball as the subject of a composition does not change the shot types.
 There are still establishing shots and close ups.
 By changing the angle and distance of the camera the ball takes on new feelings and meaning.